sebastianchristopher/Java8OCANotes/README.md

 ```
 * throws **delcares** it *might* throw a an exception
 * the `throws` keyword tells Java you want to have the option of throwing an exception
+* `throw` tells Java to throw an exception
+> An example of an unchecked (or runtime) exception is NullPointerException.
+This can happen in any method - but you don't see `throws NullPointerException` everywhere because it is unchecked

 ### Throwing an Exception

 ### Types of Exception